dnjp/bulwark/README.md

 }
 ```

-> 💡 The fallback function is invoked only when the main function is skipped due to throttling.
-If the main function executes but returns an error, the fallback is not triggered.
+> 💡 The fallback function is invoked when the main function returned an error or was skipped due to throttling.

 ## Priority